 The action level for lead in drinking water drops from 15 parts per billion (ppb) to 10 ppb, which triggers more aggressive inventory and replacement timelines.
 If your system exceeds that level, replacement rates accelerate.
 For the majority of utilities, the mandate is achievable but expensive, and the cost curve is steep.

 The 2037 deadline is not flexible.
 It is a federal compliance requirement, and non-compliance triggers enforcement action, penalties, and loss of Safe Drinking Water Act primacy.
-Utilities cannot budget their way out of this—they can only budget for it.
+Utilities cannot budget their way out of this, they can only budget for it.

 Why the range?
 Geographic factors matter: cost of labor, depth of services, street conditions, whether replacement happens alone or bundled with other main work, and whether you're replacing only the utility portion or financing the property owner's side too.
 A utility in rural Kentucky faces different economics than one in a dense urban core.
+And the upper end of the range increasingly reflects a policy choice as much as a physical one: the more of the customer-side line a municipality elects to fund, the higher the per-connection number climbs.

-Per-Line Replacement Cost Across Major Utilities
+Per-Connection Replacement Cost Across Utilities

 What does this mean for a mid-sized utility with 50,000 service lines and a 5% lead line inventory?
 That's 2,500 lines to replace.
 At the AWWA average of $8,247 per line, you're looking at roughly $20.6 million in direct replacement costs.
-If your utility's annual revenue is $80-100 million, this single mandate represents an unfunded capital obligation of 20-25% of annual revenue—compressed into 13 years.
+If your utility's annual revenue is $80-100 million, this single mandate represents an unfunded capital obligation of 20-25% of annual revenue compressed into 13 years.

 For utilities with higher lead concentrations (Flint, parts of Pittsburgh, Newark, Philadelphia), the multiples are even starker.
 For smaller systems with limited revenue bases but significant lead inventories, the math becomes genuinely difficult.